 There could be no finer outcome than this, especially where residential property is concerned, because with this solution these councillors could work to actually resolve the housing crisis which we are now all being affected by, particularly owing to its increasing severity.

-I am saying towns and their associated hinterlands should zone all existing and future housing within their administration into the following six (or more) specific categories:
+I am saying towns and their associated hinterlands should zone all existing and future housing within their administrative areas into the following specific categories and document these within the current Neighbourhood Development Plans (NDPs).
+These criteria should all be enshrined within new and upgraded Neighbourhood Development Plans lasting at least for five years at a time.

 Owner occupation: (by those working locally or retired)